 Overnight in Don Khone Island

-After breakfast (approximately 09:00), you will meet your guide from EXO Travel at lobby of hotel, and then transfer by boat and road to Veunkham, arriving at the Cambodian border at 10:30.
+After breakfast (at approximately 09:00), be met with the guide from EXO Travel at the lobby of the hotel, and then transfer by boat and road to Veunkham, arriving at the Cambodian border at 10:30.

-On arrival at Cambodia Border late morning, you will be warmly welcomed to Cambodia by your local English speaking tour guide.
-First head to Veoun Khao, a small village just behind the border, where you will embark on a scenic boat trip to Preah Rumkel.
+On arrival at the Cambodia border in the late morning, be warmly welcomed to Cambodia by the local English speaking tour guide.
+First head to Veoun Khao, a small village just behind the border and embark on a scenic boat trip to Preah Rumkel.
 This is one of the wildest parts of the Mekong, and also one of the most remote.
-The boat trip (20 mins duration) will take you through the flooded forest and across the river, until you reach the ecotourism village Preah Rumkel.
-A true village lunch will already be waiting for you, with stunning views of the river and this is one of the best places to spot the rare Mekong Dolphins.
+Cruise through flooded forest and across the river for approximately 20 mins to an ecotourism village Preah Rumkel.
+An authentic village lunch will be served next to stunning views of the river and this is one of the best places to spot the rare Mekong Dolphins.

-After lunch, ride through the village on locally rented bicycles and explore the local lifestyle, with your guide at hand as an interpreter and facilitator for interaction with the most friendly local population.
-The community development project of M’lup Baitong will welcome you to their center with a traditional dance and you will be introduced to the project’s activities to alleviate poverty in this remote area.
-Return by boat and onward transfer to Stung Treng (2h duration) (Return by transfer for 2hrs and you will also take a ferry 15mn from Thalaboravath district to Stung Treng), where you will arrive in the late afternoon.
+After lunch, ride through the village on locally rented bicycles and explore the local lifestyle, with the guide at hand as an interpreter and facilitator for interaction with the most friendly local population.
+The community development project of M’lup Baitong will welcome one to their center with a traditional dance.
+Then, be introduced to the project’s activities to alleviate poverty in this remote area.
+Return by boat and onward transfer to Stung Treng (2h duration) (Return by transfer for 2hrs and take a 15 min ferry from Thalaboravath district to Stung Treng).
+Arrive in the late afternoon.